FiveEyes/FiveEyes.github.io/_posts/interview/2019-05-03-interview-algorithm-problems.md

 Very interesting binary search, it's the same to find the k smallest element in two sorted lists.

+**673. Number of Longest Increasing Subsequence**

+Solution: DP, Segment tree, Binary search

+I joked my friend that this problem can be solved by binary search.
+And after a while, I found that it's can be done by binary search...

 **843. Guess the Word**

 An interactive problem